fusiled/gahel/README.md

 GAHEL is able to perform **ANY** kind of homomorphic operation.
 It combines the Verilog programming language to produce a gate-list that uses homomorphic encryption to perform computation over encrypted data in a gate-level style.
+This infrastrcture allow to write any kind of program without having to re-engineer the system.
+For further details see the `documentation` folder

 ## Quickstart
 To setup GAHEL: